Toyota Tundra: Pulling the Space Shuttle Endeavour

-On Friday, October 12, 2012, an unmodified, San Antonio-built Toyota Tundra Crew Max pulled the Space Shuttle Endeavour, on top of a special lightweight dolly, across the Manchester Boulevard Bridge (which runs across Interstate 405).
-The shuttle's 12 mi journey to the California Science Center was performed by four self-propelled robotic transporters.
-However, due to bridge weight restriction, the shuttle was moved to the lighter non-powered dolly and towed the short distance by the Tundra.
+On Friday, October 12, 2012, an unmodified, Toyota Tundra Crew Max pulled the Space Shuttle Endeavour, on top of a special lightweight dolly, across the Manchester Boulevard bridge over Interstate 405.
+The shuttle's 12 mi journey to the California Science Center was primarily performed by four self-propelled robotic transporters.
+However, due to weight restrictions on the bridge, the shuttle was moved to a lighter non-powered dolly and towed the short distance by the Tundra.
 Once it had completely crossed the bridge, the shuttle was returned to the robotic transporters to continue its course.
 Toyota also used this opportunity to film a commercial that aired during the 2013 Super Bowl.

 Million-mile Tundra

 In 2016, Victor Sheppard of Houma, Louisiana, clocked in over 1000000 miles on his 2007 Tundra.
 In the eight years of owning the truck, he logged in an average of 125000 miles a year and had it serviced at his local dealership a total of 117 times.
 Toyota Motor Sales, U.S.A., Inc. gave Sheppard a 2016 model year Tundra in exchange for his old truck; the company disassembled the old truck to study its durability and reliability.
+Nearly every component of the truck was still fully functioning, and only the bed was showing signs of stress and use because it had been used to transport heavy equipment.
+This truck and everything learned from it aided in the development of the third generation Tundra.